Ensemble spin relaxation of shallow donor qubits in ZnO: T 1 T 1 dependence on magnetic field

 \section{\texorpdfstring{T\textsubscript{1}}{T 1} dependence on magnetic field}

 The magnetic field dependence of \Tone\ at 1.5\,K is shown in Fig.~\ref{fig:Bdep}.
 The minimum magnetic field (2.25\,T in the Voigt and 1.75\,T in the Faraday geometry) was limited by the increased measurement time and decreased optical pumping contrast at lower fields.
-We attribute the degradation of OP contrast at low field to the 84.8\,μeV (20.5\,GHz) inhomogeneous broadening of the optical transitions, which becomes comparable to the energy difference between the transitions of interest.
-In the Faraday geometry, the OP contrast is further degraded by collecting the non-resonant satellite band transitions and at large fields, due to pump down times comparable to the spin relaxation time (Fig.~\ref{fig:polrulesspectraOPT1}(e)).

-As discussed further in Sec.~\ref{sec:exp_energy_temp}, \Tone\ exhibits a resonant excitation energy dependence.
+As discussed further in Sec.~\ref{sec:exp_energy_temp}, \Tone\ exhibits a resonant excitation laser energy dependence.
 To minimize deviations in \Tone\ due to this dependence, all measurements were taken at the excitation energy where the lowest \Tone\ was expected.
 In Faraday geometry, this corresponds to the maximum of the ($\sigma^+$) transition.
 In the Voigt geometry, the energy was chosen to lie between the unresolved $H_{\downarrow}$ and $V_{\downarrow}$ transitions.

 We observed the longest \Tone, 480\,ms, at 1.75\,T in the Faraday geometry.
 This is three times higher than the previously reported \Tone\ \cite{linpeng2018cps} where measurements where only performed in Voigt geometry.
 In Faraday geometry, measurements at lower fields are possible due to larger hole Zeeman splitting and polarization selectivity of the optical transition.
 We are able to observe optical pumping contrast at fields as low as 0.3\,T (App.~\ref{app:low_field_OP}); however, \Tone\ measurements were not performed at this field due to the long duty-cycle and low signal contrast.
 A comparison of the experimental magnetic-field data with theory is made in the next section.